TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - The real square root lies between 1 and x.
 - Binary search this space for the greatest mid such that:
-- mid * mid â‰¤ x
+- mid * mid ≤ x

 **Steps:**
 - Let low = 1, high = x
 - Compute mid
-- If mid*mid â‰¤ x, store it and move right (search for bigger)
+- If mid*mid ≤ x, store it and move right (search for bigger)
 - Else move left
 - Return last stored answer